-5.5.1 Other Informed Consent Visual Aids
+4.5.3 Other Informed Consent Visual Aids

-Use of visual aids are encouraged throughout the informed consent process to facilitate participant comprehension.
+Use of visual aids - in addition to the booklet and fact sheets - are encouraged throughout the informed consent process to facilitate participant comprehension.
 Each site should determine the most appropriate visual aids for its study population and ensure that a "kit" containing each of these aids is available in each room where informed consent discussions take place.
-Sample study products and supplemental IVR illustrations have been provided to each site to use as visual aids.
-In addition to the visual aids decided upon at the site, it may be helpful to point out such things as a locked file cabinet, a referral clinic across the way, or a calendar on the wall.
+Sample study products and supplemental study illustrations have been provided to each site to use as visual aids.
+In addition to the visual aids decided upon at each site, it may be helpful to point out such things as a locked file cabinet, a referral clinic across the way, or a calendar on the wall.
 It may not be necessary to use each visual aid with each participant.
 Study staff should use their best judgment of each participant's information needs and how best to address those needs.

-Suggested visual aids for the site to consider using are as follows:
+Suggested visual aids for each site to consider using are as follows:

-- Calendar with study visit schedule
+- Calendar

+- Male and female condoms

-- Sample IVR
+- Sample pill bottle and gel applicator

 - Urine specimen cup

 - Blood collection tubes

 - 5 L jug (to demonstrate the total blood volume in the human body)

-- IVR insertion instructions
+- Tablet and Gel use instructions

-- MTN-028 Study Information Booklet
+- Sample randomization envelopes

 - Other randomization explanation visual aids (e.g., sack or box containing two items of different colors)

-5.6 Comprehension Assessment
+4.6 Comprehension Assessment

-The participant must not be asked to agree to take part in the study, or to sign the informed consent form, until she fully understands the information contained in the informed consent, including visit procedures.
+The participant must not be asked to agree to take part in the study, or to sign the informed consent form, until s/he fully understands the information contained in the informed consent, including visit procedures.
 Site SOPs should explain the procedures that study staff members are responsible for implementing to ensure that each participant understands the screening process and the study prior to signing the study informed consent form, respectively, and undertaking any study procedures.